-The goal of adaptive mesh generation is to generate a mesh which achieves the desired mesh quality with a small number of mesh elements.
-In numerical methods, such a mesh gives a good balance between the solution time and the accuracy of the solution, see Figure 10 for an example.
+The goal of adaptive mesh generation is to generate a mesh that achieves the desired mesh quality with a small number of mesh elements.
+In numerical methods, such a mesh gives the right balance between the solution time and the accuracy of the solution, see Figure 11 for an example.